DataDog/datadog-agent/docs/public/how-to/add/go-module.md

     "mymodule": GoModule("mymodule", independent=True, should_tag=False, targets=["."]),
     )
     ```
-    - `independent` should it be importable as an independent module ?
+    - `independent` should it be importable as an independent module?
-    - `should_tag` should the agent pipeline tag it ?
+    - `should_tag` should the agent pipeline tag it?
-    - `targets` should `go test` target specific sub-folders ?
+    - `targets` should `go test` target specific sub-folders?

 5. If you use your module in another module within `datadog-agent` add `require` and `replace` directives in `go.mod`.